Our strategic research niches

 One of the College of Engineering’s greatest strengths is its extensive research programs.
 Our faculty research efforts have earned widespread recognition and brought millions of dollars of funding to the college.
 Beyond that, research provides our students with invaluable practical experience and the opportunity to work closely with mentoring professors.

 We are building on our expertise in fuel-cell technology, renewable resources and electric power systems engineering to address the growing nationwide demand for power.
 We are examining ways to develop alternative sources of energy and utilize traditional fossil resources to provide cost-effective, distributed electricity to our communities.
-Our newly established Institute for Energy and the Environment will give impetus to our efforts in energy and water research.

 The College of Engineering was selected to be the first Telemetering Center of Excellence in the United States in 1989, recognizing our leadership in the study of advanced communications systems and technologies.
 Current research includes the measurement of wireless networks on planetary surfaces, satellite communications, speech and video processing.

 Rocket science in the United States had its beginnings in New Mexico and NMSU will be leading its future with the only degree-granting aerospace program in the state.
 NMSU is involved in aerospace research with projects involving systems that monitor materials behavior, biometrics to understand the mechanisms that allow birds and fish to generate thrust, computer simulation of structural vibrations, nano-satellites, unmanned aerial vehicles, and the development of robotics to control aerospace vehicle maneuvers.